ossf/allstar/README.md

 Each individual policy configuration file (see below) also contains the exact same `optConfig` configuration object.
 This allows granularity to enable policies on individual repositories.
-A policy will not take action unless both it is enabled and Allstar is enabled as a whole.
+A policy will not take action unless it is enabled **and** Allstar is enabled as a whole.

 ### Definition